coopengo/coog-docker/README.md

 - Docker: 20.10+ (<https://docs.docker.com/>)
 - Docker compose: 1.29+ (<https://docs.docker.com/compose>)

+*Note : The project works with docker-compose versions >=2.6, but it has not been extensively tested.
+There should not be many problems, however there may still be some bugs lying around in this version

+The tests that were done were on versions 22.14+*

 ### Permissions

 Various components will need access to the filesystem for reading / writing.